Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Detailed Information for Experiments

-In addition, similar to GGF, our E-SUOT framework builds upon CoVi as the backbone feature extractor.
+For SMMD and MMDSW, we adopt the discrepancy terms defined in~\Cref{subsec:knowledgeSMMDandMMDSW}.
+For AST, the adversarial perturbation budget is set to 0.1, with the number of AST steps set to 5.
+For STDW, the number of inter-domain migration steps is set to 4.
+For GGF, we follow the experimental protocol described in the original paper and conduct the experiments locally to maintain consistency with the original setup.
+For all the aforementioned methods, including SMMD, MMDSW, AST, STDW, and GGF, we adopt CoVi as the backbone feature extractor.
+The extracted features are then projected into an eight-dimensional space using UMAP.
+In addition, our E-SUOT framework also builds upon CoVi as the backbone feature extractor.
 The extracted features are embedded into an eight-dimensional space using UMAP.
 The classifiers $h_\omega$ for GGF and E-SUOT are implemented as two‑layer ReLU MLPs with 256 hidden units.
 We set the $\eta$, $\mathcal{B}$, $\epsilon$, and $T$ as 0.5, 1024, 0.001, and 4, respectively.
 Both GGF and E-SUOT models are trained under the same conditions for fair comparison.